aptise/peter_sslers/examples/staging/README.md

 There should be an error like this:

-    #  'domain_template_dns01': 'The global acme-dns server is not configured.'}
+    'domain_template_dns01': 'The global acme-dns server is not configured.'

 Why?
 Utilizing acme-dns requires us to register an acme-dns server with the system.
 Let's do that.